alfaaarex/awesome-tweaks/README.md

  **Installation:** Access [namazso's GitHub repo](https://github.com/namazso/SecureUxTheme) to download or compile the app.

 ## Contributing
 Do you want to contribute to the repository?
-Well, just use this format and insert what you want, a line after the latest entry.
+Just use this format and insert what you want, a line after the latest entry.

 ```
 ## {Sl.
 No} Name of tweak